SPE-Systemhaus/blockly-sql-app/ReadMe.md

 ## Goal
 The goal is giving people, with less knowledge of SQL, the ability to develop SQL Statements.
 No Joins are supported.
 Our audience are managers and housewives.

+## Usage
+Feel free to use the SQL Workspace in your project.
+We choosed the Apache-2.0 License for this project.
+If you want to use you can include

 ## Requirements
 The Google Blockly Library [https://github.com/google/blockly] is required, to use the SQL Workspace.
 You can download the actual release from this link: [https://github.com/google/blockly/zipball/master] or use the version I pushed into this repository.
 If you want to use the compressed version from the download, you have to build this version by your own, because the date picker is commented and only if you need it you can comment this line out.
-So you have to go into the file "core/blockly.js" and comment the line with the following code ```Javascript goog.require('Blockly.FieldDate');` out or use the version in the libs folder of this repository.
+So you have to go into the file "core/blockly.js" and comment the line with the following code `goog.require('Blockly.FieldDate');` out or use the version in the libs folder of this repository.

 PHP is required, additionally.
 Watch out: PHP 5.6 has a problem with ODBC connections !!!
 So you can't update or add ODBC connections to load the tables to the Blockly Workspace.